alexellis/arkade/README.md

 There are two commands built into arkade designed for software vendors and open source maintainers.

-* `arkade helm chart upgrade` - run this command to scan for container images and update them automatically by querying a remote registry.
+* `arkade chart upgrade` - run this command to scan for container images and update them automatically by querying a remote registry.
-* `arkade helm chart verify` - after changing the contents of a values.yaml or docker-compose.yaml file, this command will check each image exists on a remote registry
+* `arkade chart verify` - after changing the contents of a values.yaml or docker-compose.yaml file, this command will check each image exists on a remote registry

 Whilst end-users may use a GitOps-style tool to deploy charts and update their versions, maintainers need to make conscious decisions about when and which images to change within a Helm chart or compose file.